 Businesses that are looking to expand their exporting activities should compare both programs to assess which is best-suited for their business:

 Both programs support international business expansion that provides new opportunities for growth in foreign markets.
 However, contribution amounts and the type of funding differs between the two programs.

-- Export Market Access: Provides up to 50% coverage to a maximum $30,000 in provincial funding, per application.
-The lifetime maximum for this program is capped at $150,000.
+- Export Market Access: Provides up to 50% coverage to a maximum $50,000 in provincial funding per application.
+The lifetime maximum for this program is capped at $250,000.

-Businesses applying for EMA grants may submit up to two applications per year, whereas CanExport applicants can submit an unlimited number of applications to a maximum total of $99,999 in Canadian government funding per year.
+Businesses applying for EMA grants may submit up to two applications per 12-month period, whereas CanExport applicants can submit up to two applications per government fiscal year (April 1 to March 31).

 To access either of these export marketing grants, businesses must determine which program is best suited for their company and whether they meet the eligibility requirements.